montoyamoraga/class-randomness/README.md

 * [Command line interface](https://en.wikipedia.org/wiki/Command-line_interface), environment for executing code.
 In Mac and Linux it is called "Terminal" and in Windows it is called "Command prompt".
 * [Processing](https://processing.org/), software for programming interactive audiovisual applications.
 App installed is called "Processing".
 * [Pure Data](http://puredata.info/), software for computer music.
 App installed is called "Pd-0.49-1".
 * [Python 3](https://www.python.org/), programming language for general programming.
-To check if you have Python installed, open your "Command Line interface" and execute the command
+To check if you have Python installed, open your "Command Line interface" and execute the command.
+* [Text editor](https://en.wikipedia.org/wiki/Text_editor), software to write code.
+Two options are recommended, [Atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/).

 ```
 python